Quantum Perceptron Revisited: Computational-Statistical Tradeoffs: Numerical experiments

-It is also interesting to compare the behavior of these quantum perceptron algorithms with respect to the number of operations made by the classical online perceptron.
-We apply the three quantum perceptron algorithms on the Iris dataset and on a simulated dataset (called Hard).
-Iris is a simple dataset for which the classical perceptron will converge very quickly.
-The Hard dataset, however, is specifically build to force the classical perceptron algorithm to perform a large number of updates.
-More details about this dataset can be found in the Supplementary Material.
-Figure~\ref{perf} shows the ratio between the number of operations of each quantum perceptron algorithm and the number of steps of the classical perceptron during the learning phase.
+\end{definition} Figure~\ref{perf} shows the ratio between the number of operations of each quantum perceptron algorithm and the number of steps of the classical perceptron during the learning phase.
 On the Iris dataset, the three quantum perceptrons behave similarly and are about four times slower than the classical perceptron.
 This is expected since the problem is easy to solve.
 For the Hard dataset, however, all the quantum perceptron algorithms shows an improvement over the classical one.
 Interestingly, \QPercep is the one that performs the best, since it achieves a good trade-off between computational and statistical complexities.